Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-All clients send $400$-bytes requests simultaneously and continuously to the replicas ($2000$ per client) until each has finished its measurements.
+We use \texttt{c5.xlarge} instances on the AWS cloud for deploying a client and a replica in each of the $n=21$ AWS regions (depicted in Figure~\ref{fig:aws21-WHEAT-quorums}).
+All clients send $400$-bytes requests simultaneously and continuously to the replicas ($2000$ requests per client) until each client has finished its measurements.
 A client request arriving at the leader may wait until it gets included in a batch when there is currently a consensus instance running.
 We employ synchronous clients that block until a result is obtained and send the next request after randomly waiting for up to $1$s.
-Finally, \textit{request latency} is the average end-to-end protocol latency computed by a client after completing all operations.
+Finally, \emph{request latency} is the average end-to-end protocol latency computed by a client after finalizing all operations.